Pustelto/Bracketeer/README.md

 # Bracketeer

+**‼️ IMPORTANT INFO**

+**Unfortunately due to family reasons, I don't have time to maintain the extension and react to all the feedback in some reasonable time.
+The extension is stable and working, but there are bugs and edge cases I would like to address.
+If you want to help me with it, feel free to contact me.
+I don't plan to scratch the extension as I use it a lot myself.
+But I don't have the resources to move it forward and fix the bugs.**

+**Thanks for understanding**

+---

 Bracketeer gives you brackets and quotes superpowers at the tip of your fingers.
 Easily swap bracket/quote types, remove them or select their content from within with one command.
 No need to select content of the bracket/quote or move your cursor.
 Works even on multiple selections.

 Extension should work with different languages, but if you encounter error, please let know and I will try to fix it.